pyg-team/pytorch_geometric/docs/source/tutorial/heterogeneous.rst

 Heterogeneous Graph Learning
 ============================

-A large set of real-world datasets are stored as heterogeneous graphs, motivating the introduction of specialized functionality for them in Pytorch Geometric (PyG).
+A large set of real-world datasets are stored as heterogeneous graphs, motivating the introduction of specialized functionality for them in :pyg:`PyG`.
 For example, most graphs in the area of recommendation, such as social graphs, are heterogeneous, as they store information about different types of entities and their different types of relations.
-This tutorial introduces how heterogeneous graphs are mapped to PyG and how they can be used as input to Graph Neural Network models.
+This tutorial introduces how heterogeneous graphs are mapped to :pyg:`PyG` and how they can be used as input to Graph Neural Network models.

 Heterogeneous graphs come with different types of information attached to nodes and edges.
 Thus, a single node or edge feature tensor cannot hold all node or edge features of the whole graph, due to differences in type and dimensionality.